by Aaron Schatz

 The first article ever written for Football Outsiders was devoted to debunking the myth of "establishing the run."
 There is no correlation whatsoever between giving your running backs a lot of carries early in the game and winning the game.
 Just running the ball is not going to help a team score; it has to run successfully.

 There are two reasons why nearly every beat writer and television analyst still repeats the tired old-school mantra that "establishing the run" is the secret to winning football games.
 The first problem is confusing cause and effect.
-There are exceptions, usually when the opponent is strong in every area except run defense, like last year's Pittsburgh Steelers.
-However, in general, winning teams have a lot of carries because their running backs are running out the clock at the end of wins, not because they are running wild early in games.
+There are exceptions, but for the most part, winning teams have a lot of carries because their running backs are running out the clock at the end of wins, not because they are running wild early in games.

 The second problem is history.
 Most of the current crop of NFL analysts came of age or actually played the game during the 1970s.
 They believe that the run-heavy game of that decade is how football is meant to be, and today's pass-first game is an aberration.
 As we addressed in an essay in Pro Football Prospectus 2007 about the history of NFL stats, it was actually the game of the 1970s that was the aberration.
-The seventies were far more slanted towards the run than any era since the arrival of Paul Brown, Otto Graham, and the Cleveland Browns in 1946.
-Optimal strategies from 1974 are not optimal strategies for today's game.
+The '70s were far more slanted towards the run than any era since the arrival of Paul Brown, Otto Graham, and the Cleveland Browns in 1946.

 A sister statement to "you have to establish the run" is "team X is 5-1 when running back John Doe runs for at least 100 yards."
 Unless John Doe is ripping off six-yard gains Jamaal Charles-style, the team isn't winning because of his 100-yard games.
 He's putting up 100-yard games because his team is winning.